Margaret-28/PowerBI-Dashboard/README.md

+HR Analytics Dashboard

+This repository contains a Power BI project for an HR Analytics Dashboard designed to provide deep insights into various HR metrics.
+The dashboard helps organizations make data-driven decisions by offering visual representations of key HR data points.

 Employee Demographics: Visualizations showcasing employee distribution by age, gender, department, and tenure, providing a comprehensive overview of the workforce composition.

 Performance Metrics: Interactive charts highlighting key performance indicators (KPIs) such as employee productivity, goal achievement rates, and performance ratings.